Punxsutawney Phil: Folklore

-Punxsutawney Phil canon
+Punxsutawney Phil traditions

 The practices and lore of Punxsutawney Phil's predictions are predicated on a light-hearted suspension of disbelief by those involved.
-According to the lore, there is only one Phil, and all other groundhogs are impostors.
+According to the lore, there is only one Phil, and all other weather-predicting groundhogs are impostors.
 It is claimed that this one groundhog has lived to make weather prognostications since 1886, sustained by drinks of "groundhog punch" or "elixir of life" administered at the annual Groundhog Picnic in the fall.
-The lifespan of a groundhog in the wild is roughly six years.

 According to the Groundhog Club, Phil, after the prediction, speaks to the club president in the language of 'Groundhogese', which supposedly only the current president can understand, and then his prediction is translated and revealed to all.

-The Groundhog Day celebration is rooted in a Celtic and Germanic tradition that says that if a hibernating animal casts a shadow on February 2, the pagan holiday of Imbolc, known among Christians as Candlemas, winter and cold weather will last another six weeks.
+The Groundhog Day celebration is rooted in Germanic tradition that says that if a hibernating animal casts a shadow on February 2, the Christian celebration of Candlemas, winter and cold weather will last another six weeks.
 If no shadow is seen, legend says, spring will come early.
 In Germany, the tradition evolved into a myth that if the sun came out on Candlemas, a hedgehog would cast its shadow, predicting snow all the way into May.
 When German immigrants settled in Pennsylvania, they transferred the tradition onto local fauna, replacing hedgehogs with groundhogs.
 Several other towns in the region hold similar Groundhog Day events.

 Phil first received his name in 1961.
 The origins of the name are unclear, but speculation suggests that it may have been indirectly named after Prince Philip, Duke of Edinburgh.

 Reception

 Prior to 1993, the Groundhog Day event in Punxsutawney attracted crowds of approximately 2,000.
 The popularity of the film Groundhog Day brought significantly more attention to the event, with annual crowds rising to 10,000–20,000.
-A notable exception was 2021, where the event took place without any crowds due to the COVID-19 pandemic.
-The event is streamed online each year.
+A notable exception was 2021, when the event took place without any crowds due to the COVID-19 pandemic.
+Since approximately 2018, the event is streamed online each year.

+Also given the recent increase in crowd sizes, three sitting governors of Pennsylvania have attended the festivities, all since 2000: Ed Rendell in 2003, Tom Corbett in 2012, and Josh Shapiro in 2023, 2024 and 2025.

+Phil was named the "Official" State Meteorologist by Governor Shapiro during the 2024 ceremony.

 People for the Ethical Treatment of Animals object to the event, claiming that Phil is put under stress.
 They suggest replacing Phil with a robotic groundhog.

 In some cases where Phil's prognostications have been incorrect, organizations have jokingly made legal threats against the groundhog.
 Such tongue-in-cheek actions have been made by a prosecutor in Ohio, the sheriff's office of Monroe County, Pennsylvania, and the Merrimack, New Hampshire Police Department.